 - Transmetropolitan: People can undergo Brain Uploading into "foglets", clouds of flying micromachines, each the size of a fat cell, that preserve their original consciousness.
 Spider Jerusalem's friend Tico is a Pro-Human Transhuman foglet who can manufacture items out of thin air, and Channon's boyfriend undergoes "downloading" into a foglet in Issue #7.

-- The microbots created by protagonist Hiro Hamada in Big Hero 6.
-These microsized robots are capable of coming together in order to take many different forms, allowing them to perform complex tasks that would normally require many human hands with a thought projected through a transceiver.
+- The microbots created by protagonist Hiro Hamada in Big Hero 6 are capable of coming together in order to form structures and waldos, allowing them to perform complex tasks that would normally require many human hands with a thought projected through a Brain/Computer Interface.
 They are taken by the Big Bad of the film, Yokai, for his evil plans, which include forming a swarm of them to travel through town and destroy anything in his way.